ivirshup/anndata-paper/paper.md

    index: †
  - name: "Present address: Cellarity, Cambridge, MA."
    index: ‡
-date: November 1st, 2021
+date: November 10, 2021
 bibliography: paper.bib
 ---

-# Summary
+# Abstract

 anndata is a Python package for handling annotated data matrices in memory and on disk.
+It is positioned between xarray and pandas by providing the minimal additional structure that enables storing data matrix annotations. anndata offers a broad range of computationally efficient features including among others sparse data support, lazy operations, and a PyTorch interface.

 # Statement of need

-In exploratory data analysis -- say, based on sckit-learn [@Pedregosa2011] -- generating insight from high-dimensional data is typically achieved through training models to learn patterns that allow to condense data into meaningful low-dimensional representations and assign meaning to observations and variables.
+Generating insight from high-dimensional data typically works through training models that annotate observations and variables through condensing data into low-dimensional representations.
-This involves workflows of iteratively training models on pre- and post-learned annotations of data, requiring to book-keep their representations and scalar annotations (labels and numericals). anndata's purpose is to make such workflows as efficient as possible through a data structure that naturally integrates book-keeping with model training and analysis, well-integrated into the pydata ecosystem.
-Neither pandas nor xarray meet this need.
+In particular in exploratory workflows, this involves iteratively training models on pre- and post-learned annotations of a data matrix requiring to book-keep both its annotations and learned representations. anndata offers a canonical data structure for this, which is addressed neither by pandas [@mckinney10], nor xarray [@Hoyer2017] nor commonly-used modeling packages like sckit-learn [@Pedregosa2011].

+# Introduction

-anndata turned out to be particularly useful for data analysis in computational biology, where advances in single-cell RNA sequencing (scRNA-seq) have given rise to new classes of analysis problems.
+Since its initial publication as part of Scanpy [@Wolf2018], anndata matured into an independent software project and became widely adopted (674k PyPI downloads in total, 40k downloads/month, 220 GitHub stars). anndata was particularly useful for data analysis in computational biology where advances in single-cell RNA sequencing (scRNA-seq) have given rise to new classes of analysis problems which stimulated a stronger adoption of Python over the traditional R ecosystem.
-While previous bulk RNA datasets typically have few observations with dense measurements, scRNA-seq datasets typically come with high numbers of observations with very sparse measurements, all with dimensions of 20k and more.
+Previous bulk RNA datasets had few observations with dense measurements while more recent scRNA-seq datasets come with high numbers of observations and sparse measurements, both in dimensions of 20k and more.
-Generating insight from these new data profits much from the application of scalable machine learning tools, which are more abundant in the Python ecosystem than in the R ecosystem.
+These new data profit much from the application of scalable machine learning tools, which are more abundant in Python than in R.
-To nontheless enable use of the wealth of computational biology tools in the R ecosystem, anndata offers a cross-ecosystem on-disk format: h5ad.

-Since its initial publication as a part of Scanpy [@Wolf2018], anndata matured into an independent software project with significant progress having been made in the past years, and long-term expansion plans for upcoming years.
-The present paper introduces anndata in this entirety.

 # The AnnData object